 Off-road rigs have needed upgraded, better-than-factory lighting since the first Ford Model A truck went down a muddy unlit road.
 The original customizers solved their problem by adding more factory headlights to get the light output they needed, until the aftermarket stepped up and offered better halogen lights.
 Marty McFly's lifted Toyota SR5 in Back to the Future featured a rack of KC HiLiTES behind the cab.
 They looked cool, but also offered real-world practicality, far exceeding the era's 55W halogen headlight output.
 While the light output was better, the bulbs still needed replacing often, and the power draw could make the install complicated.

 LED light bars deliver bright light at a low power cost and with huge reliability and lower operating temps.
 Enthusiasts knew this for years, but LEDs were too expensive for aftermarket use until recently, when economy of scale kicked in and prices dropped (have you checked the price of household LED bulbs lately?).
-If you wanted to replace your vehicle's factory bulbs with LEDs in 2005, you would have needed to drop over $500.
+If you wanted to replace your vehicle's interior bulbs with LEDs in 2005, you could easily have dropped hundreds of dollars.
 LED costs have fallen dramatically in the last decade, and now interior replacement LEDs can be had for just a few bucks, with are a huge variety of options.

 Today's off-road lighting solution is the LED light bar.
 The light bar increases reliability by using long-life LEDs over delicate incandescent or sealed-beam bulbs.
 The LEDs are shielded in the case by rubber isolators that reduce vibrations, further improving component life.
 LEDs are also brighter than incandescent bulbs of the same price, offering a larger field of view at night, and farther reach.
 The light bar offers simpler and easier installation over multiple off-road lights, as you aren't limited to just mounting on a headache rack.